opendp/dpcreator/server/scripts_dev/api_notes_01.md

 ## Create Analysis Plan

 Create an Analysis Plan using a DataSetInfo object.
+This endpoint may only be used by the user who is specified as the `creator` of the DataSetInfo object.

 - **API endpoint**: `/api/analysis-plan/`
 - **Method**: `POST`